SmartRider: Station design

 SmartRider implementation has resulted in some stations being gated ("closed") so that one must either validate a SmartRider ticket through a gate to enter or exit the station, or alternatively, show a valid ticket and concession card (if applicable) to a station attendant next to the gate.
 The officer is also able to assist people with special needs.
-At all other stations, fare gates have not been installed and a SmartRider processor has been installed at station entry and exit points.
+At all other stations, fare gates have not been installed, and a SmartRider processor has been installed at station entry and exit points.

 Bus stations, apart from those that are interchanges with train stations, do not employ the technology as buses each have their own attendant.

 Open stations

-All Armadale/Thornlie line, Fremantle line and Midland line other than termini and Bassendean are open.
+All Armadale/Thornlie line, Fremantle line, and Midland line other than termini, Bassendean and Bayswater are open.
 The others are: